Floyd death pushes military to face ‘own demons’ on race

 “Though we all aspire to live by the Army values of loyalty, duty, respect, selfless service, honor, integrity, and personal courage, the Army has sometimes fallen short,” Army Secretary Ryan McCarthy and the Army chief of staff, Gen. James McConville, wrote in a message to the force Wednesday.
 “Because just as we reflect the best of America, we reflect its imperfections as well.”

-The military, with African Americans making up a little over 17 percent of its active duty ranks, is more racially diverse than the country, which is 13 percent African American, according to 2019 Census estimates.
-The Army is the most diverse with more than 21 percent African Americans, while the Marine Corp is the least, with 10 percent.
-Blacks make up about 17 percent of the Navy and less than 15 percent of the Air Force.
+The military, with African Americans making up a little over 17% of its active duty ranks, is more racially diverse than the country, which is 13% African American, according to 2019 Census estimates.
+The Army is the most diverse with more than 21% African Americans, while the Marine Corp is the least, with 10%.
+Blacks make up about 17% of the Navy and less than 15% of the Air Force.

 But there is a much greater racial divide within the active duty military based on rank.

-Fully 19 percent of active duty enlisted troops are black, but they make up only 9 percent of the officer corps.
+Fully 19% of active duty enlisted troops are black, but they make up only 9% of the officer corps.
 Of those, there are just 71 who are general or flag officers, wearing one to four stars, including only two who have attained the top four-star rank.

 Colin Powell, an Army four-star, was White House national security adviser and then chairman of the Joint Chiefs of Staff before President George W. Bush named him secretary of state.